 in /home/bestdamntech/bestdamntech.com/wp-content/themes/premiumpixels/admin/theme-functions.php on line 143

-not like I tote it around, it's not 2004 .. still though I feel like a mac far from his main bitch8 months ago
+not like I tote it around, it's not 2004 .. still though I feel like a mac far from his main bitch3 years ago